Turkiye Garanti Bankasi A.S. Earnings Call Transcripts

 -

 Achieved record Q3 net income and sustained strong ROE, driven by robust NII, fee growth, and digital engagement.
-Revised guidance reflects lower net cost of risk and higher fee coverage of OPEX, with capital strength enhanced by Tier 2 issuance.
+Revised guidance reflects lower net cost of risk and higher fee coverage of OPEX, while capital strength was enhanced by a $700M Tier 2 issuance.

 -